 By the time we return, the skies have darkened and there’s a bit of sheet lightening bouncing around so the pool is cleared of people - perfect time for a swim.
 We take a refreshing and electricity-free dip and then return to the boat, and the ladies and kids arrive shortly after that to show off their purchased treasures - clothes, iPhone case, Sushi-Go card game, and a jar of honey.
 There is even something for me - new shaving lotion, which I think may be a hint that it’s time for a shave, as that hasn’t happened for several days.

 Ana made a shepherds pie at home before the trip so we pull it out of the freezer and get it cooking while we have an Holrique happy hour.
-Ana uses my mom’s receipt for this dish, but this time she added in a bunch of Portuguese hot pepper sauce to liven it up.
+Ana uses my mom’s recipe for this dish, but this time she added in a bunch of Portuguese hot pepper sauce to liven it up.
 Over dinner we discuss the Saskatchewan palate, and how typical prairie food doesn’t offer much in the way of spice.

 “The food is plain, just like the Saskatchewan topography,” chimes in Magnus, the grade 9 geography expert.